 Beyond the fact that the existence of conformity in numerous animal taxa generates a continuum from animals to humans, it is necessary to integrate some of the major consequences of the evolutionary scenario presented in the previous section in terms of its potential to foster cultural transmission in general and in humans in particular.

 As said before, the first step in this evolutionary pathway unfolds locally and temporarily favours social learning (Step 1 of Fig. 4).
 Similarly, the second component results from individuals dispersing among subpopulations within the metapopulation, which stabilizes social learning and leads to the evolution of conformity (Step 2 of Fig. 4).
-Thus, in highly mobile species, conformist mate choice must have fostered the development of a kind of 'conformist module' for detecting the majority and following it in order to preferentially mate with the locally preferred male phenotype.
+Thus, in highly mobile species, conformist mate choice might have fostered the development of a kind of 'conformist module' for detecting the majority and following it in order to preferentially mate with the locally preferred male phenotype.
 These two first steps are detailed in the previous section and should foster the emergence of local traditions in mating preferences (Step 3 of Fig. 4).
+In view of the generality of the Fisher runaway process and of the scenario proposed in the two previous sections, these capacities probably evolved as soon as our sexually reproducing ancient ancestors acquired the capacity to detect the majority, so that they should be present in a vast array of species.

 However, the story does not end there.
 We have detailed above that there is some theoretical and empirical evidence that conformity is potent in fostering a cultural process (Fisher, 1930; Sterelny, 2006; Efferson et al., 2008; Laland et al., 2011; Danchin et al., 2018; Lachland et al., 2018).
 Like norms or punishment, conformity can play the role of a “repair mechanism” to maintain an existing preference/behaviour.
 Thus, once acquired and potent, the conformity module may have percolated to other contexts such as foraging, problem solving, tool use, etc. (Step 4 of Fig. 4).
 Alternatively, cognitive processes involved in copying foraging behaviour may have been subsequently co-opted for use in mate choice.
 Some mechanisms, however, do not seem easily co-opted from foraging to mate choice - for instance, the pheromone trails that yield conformity in ant foraging (Sumpter & Beekman, 2003).
 Another alternative is that conformity emerged independently in foraging and mate choice within lineages.
 Further studies are needed to rule out the different possibilities.
 Nonetheless, as in this scenario initial fitness benefits accrue from reproduction, it predicts that social learning should remain efficient during the whole reproductive period, which appears consistent with some animal and human studies.

 The evolution of a conformity module that expanded to other contexts then may have fostered the emergence of local traditions in many domains of behaviour (Step 5 of Fig. 4).
-This pathway would thus imply that all the reported cultural processes in animals, whatever the domain involved, would find their origin in mate choice and sexual reproduction, because of the initial trigger of the Fisher runaway process.
+This pathway would thus imply that all the reported cultural processes in animals, whatever the domain involved, would find their origin in mate choice and sexual reproduction in the first ancestors that acquired the capacity to detect and comply to the majority, which must have produced the initial trigger of the Fisher runaway process.